0xsequence/demo-waas-react-native/README.md

 ### 1. Setup shims for ethers and other crypto related packages

 Firstly, make sure to do this step as early in your apps lifecycle as possible.
-In this demo these are imported and set at the top in `App.tsx`.
+In this demo these are imported and set at the top in [App.tsx](./App.tsx).

 ```ts
 import { install } from "react-native-quick-crypto";